SteelPaladin/MailPy/README.md

 them to login on the new domain.
 Once tested to be working, this will mark version 1.3.

 Version 1.2.6 released on 01-12-17 added a specified error message for the vet send to the mail server.

+Version 1.2.8. released on 05-12-17 added Hex encryption to the user's stored data for increased security.